rennacarver/Combinatorics-Visualizer/README.md

  - Try: '你們好', 'test', '+-=+', '♡♠♦♣'

 ## Lessons Learned
- - Enabling dark mode on the body element which is above the root element requires seperate code
+ - Enabling dark mode on the body element which is above the root element requires separate code
  - Font size cannot easily detect the size of it's parent container
  - Switching between design tasks and thinking tasks is a great way to maintain momentum